openyurtio/openyurt.io/docs/user-manuals/network/raven.md

 title: Raven
 ---

-This document introduces how to install raven and use raven to enhance edge-edge and edge-cloud network communication in an edge cluster.
+This document introduces how to install Raven and use it to enhance edge-edge and edge-cloud network communication in an OpenYurt cluster.

-Suppose you have an edge kubernetes cluster with nodes in different physical regions, and already deploy the `Raven Controller Manager` and `Raven Agent` in this cluster,You can refer to the  [installation tutorial](../../installation/manually-setup.md) if you do not have Raven installed, the details of `Raven Controller Manager` are in [here](https://github.com/openyurtio/raven-controller-manager/blob/main/README.md).
+Suppose you have an edge Kubernetes cluster with nodes in different physical regions and have already deployed `yurt-manager` and `raven-agent`.
+You can refer to the [installation tutorial](../../installation/manually-setup.md) if Raven is not installed yet.
+The current `Gateway` schema referenced below is defined in OpenYurt and uses `raven.openyurt.io/v1beta1`.
 ![raven_deploy](../../../static/img/docs/user-manuals/network/raven_deploy.png)
 ## Label nodes in different physical regions